andrey803/rsschool-cv/cv.md

 ## _About me_

-I'm working as an electrical engineer.
-I want to be a part of creative intelligent and friendly team.
+I work as an electrical engineer.
+I'm learning HTML5/CSS3.
 I like to write code and improve it.
-I'm just having fun.
-I am currently in the early stages of learning.
+I want to be part of a creative intelligent and friendly team.
+I am currently in the early stages of my education.

 ## _Hard Skills_